 The player can fly anything from a small glider or a light experimental aircraft to jumbo jets.
 The game features an immersive air traffic control system and dynamic real-world condition weather.
 The geography matches the part of the world that the player is flying in.
 Jetways and ground equipment are also included in the game.

 An addon by the same developers as FlyInside was created to allow Flight Simulator X to be played in full virtual reality.
-Since the original game was not developed for VR, this can be a little bit clunky for controls.
+Since the original game was not developed for VR, this can be slightly clunky for controls.
 However, Flight Simulator X is a much more polished game than FlyInside, so players can decide which one they prefer.

 Prepar3D

 Prepar3D is a flight simulator VR game that pilots, schools, and military rely on for learning how to fly planes accurately.
-Lockheed Martin has helped to develop the simulation platform and create different aviation, maritime, and ground scenarios to practice on.
+Lockheed Martin has helped develop the simulation platform and create different aviation, maritime, and ground scenarios to practice.
 The game promises realistic environments.

 The game features 40 highly detailed cities and over 25,000 airports.
-There is realistic scenery, landscape, city, and weather data included in the game for maximum accuracy.
+Realistic scenery, landscape, city, and weather data are included in the game for maximum accuracy.

 Digital Combat Simulator (DCS) World